 No later than 90 days after the completion or termination of the Cooperative Agreement, submit electronically to the Grants & Contracts Office and to the National Endowment for the Arts Project Director, a Final Descriptive Report (FDR) and a Federal Financial Report (FFR), Standard Form 425.
-The FDR must include recommendations for the future.
+The FDR must include recommendations for the future of the NEA Big Read program.